MarinaHuber/blog/_posts/2024-06-19-all-things-localization.markdown

 From iOS 15+ String(localized:) & LocalizedStringKey in SwiftUI \
 will detect the App language:
 `NSLocalizedString()` → short for `Bundle.main.localizedString()`\
-Exporting for localization in SwiftUI
-🤙🏽 Xcode project build settings **Use Compiler to Extract Swift Strings** Once active, before exporting strings for localization, Xcode will build all project targets and use the compiler type information to extract LocalizedStringKeys from your SwiftUI code.
-In Xcode .xcloc a.k.a. `Xcode Localization Catalogs` can be opened directly in Xcode with the new Localization Catalog Editor 🤙🏽
-Needs to be set to **YES** if project uses SwiftUI for Exporting all targets in Catalog\
-This is the file it will expose into: **en.xclocc**

 You can use comments for easier translation all and more here Spanish & English language got a new custom Markdown.